 An individual can reach full-rate retirement pension age (between 65 and 67 as determined by birth year) but not have accrued the required length of insurance for entitlement to a full pension (all basic schemes combined).
 They can increase their length of insurance by delaying retirement beyond that age (whether or not they continue to work).
 In this case, their length of insurance will be increased by 2.5% for each quarter retirement is delayed.

 Salaried workers in agriculture who began working at an early age may be eligible for the early retirement program for members with a long career, which entitles them to a basic pension with no rate reduction.

-Members who began working before age 16, 17, or 20 may be eligible to retire before age 60 if both of the following requirements are met:
+Members who began working before age 16, 17, or 20 may be eligible to retire before or from age 60 if both of the following requirements are met:

 All periods on which contributions were paid into a French scheme are taken into account.
 Certain equivalent quarters are treated as if contributions were paid.
 This means that the following are taken into account:

 An agricultural salaried worker with a permanent disability can retire with a full-rate pension from age 55 if they meet all of the following 3 requirements:

 Disability assessments cover the entire calendar year.
 When a member is assessed as having a disability at any time over the course of the calendar year, all quarters of that year are considered as having been accrued while disabled.